honishi/nicocomment/README.md

 requirements
 --
 - python 2.7.x
-    - versions except 2.7.x is not tested
+    - versions except 2.7.x are not tested

 setup
 --